seraogianluca/GIAR/docs/Implementation.md

 To read about the performance of the system exploiting or not the indexes please refer to [Indexes Performance Study](./IndexesStudy.md)

 ## 5. Aggregations
 Several aggregations are used in the application.
-These aggregations are useful to obtain a list of values used for supporting browse functions.
-Aggregations are used for having a list of `year`, `platform` and `genres` field values.
+These aggregations are useful to obtain a list of values used to support browse functions.
+Aggregations are used to have a list of `year`, `platform` and `genres` field values.
+In the next `Analytics and statistics` paragraph other two different pipelines are shown.

-In the following an example of aggregation for the `platforms` field:
+In the following an example of aggregation divided per stages for the `platforms` field:

-First stage: Deconstructs an array field from the game documents to output a game document for each element.
+**First stage**: Deconstructs an array field from the game documents to output a game document for each element.
 Each output document is the input document with the value of the `platforms` array field replaced by the element.
 ```
 [{
     $unwind: {